nilsmehlhorn/blog/src/pages/posts/refactoring-and-implementation/index.md

 refactor afterwards?

 Clean coders from all over the web would argue: either implement or refactor - which one goes first would be up to style and situation.
-But in many cases, this seems very counter-intuitive due to the fact that both actions are inter-dependent.
+But in many cases, this seems very counter-intuitive due to the fact that both actions are often inter-dependent.
 Well, from what I've seen, few pompous maxims every made it freely into any major codebase.
 So let's look at an example and try to find some middleground.